PlagueyPlatypus/CS30-Major-Project/proposal.md

 ## Needs To Have List

+- Usable, interactive canvas that can change colors.
+Base for every drawing

 - A list of usable tools, and multiple presets for each tool

 - A side activity, specfically a draw the image sidegame to help jog people's creative juices and showcase a bit more of my knowledge of CS30

 ## Nice to Have List

-- Would be great to have a gradiant scale for color selection, allowing much more diversity
+- Would be great to have a gradiant scale for color selection, allowing much more color diversity

 - A second sidegame, completely just a game to help people relax, (i.e. like a flow game, or a fill in the space)

+- A save work option, an easy way to save work pieces without the use of a third party app

+- It WOULD be pretty cool to enable a 3d view/ use of 3d objects